Just-A-Visitor/Algorithmic-Pseudocode/LeetCode Non-Contest Solutions/#146 LRU Cache/ReadMe.md

 # Algorithm
 * Create a `Node` class to store the (key,value) pairs.
 Make sure to create the constructor.
 You can also use `pair<int,int>` if you wish, but remember to do `typedef` or else your code will look messy.

 * For the instance variables, create the `capacity` variable, an unordered map which maps keys to `list<Node> :: iterator` and an STL list which stores the nodes.
-Create the constructor initializing the size.
+Create the constructor initializing the capacity.

 * We'll create 3 functions to facilitate our task
     * **Evict**